-The Honors College, the most selective academic program for undergraduates at the University, offers a limited number of exceptional students from each class the opportunity to become members of a special community of scholars.
+The Honors College, one of the most selective academic programs for undergraduates at the University, offers a limited number of exceptional students from each class the opportunity to become members of a special community of scholars.
 Through the college, these students pursue a challenging four-year curriculum designed to promote intellectual curiosity, independence, and critical thinking.

 Honors College admissions decisions are based on both quantitative and qualitative criteria.
 Among these are a record of high academic and creative achievement, extraordinary motivation, diversified interests, intellectual curiosity, and sufficient maturity to carry out a challenging program of study.
-To enter the Honors College as a first-year student, an applicant must demonstrate overall academic excellence in high school by such accomplishments as achieving high grade averages in major subject areas, a minimum unweighted cumulative average of 93 (on a 100 point scale) or 3.7 (on a 4.0 scale), combined critical reading and math SAT scores of at least 1300, a record of advanced or college-level coursework, and evidence of superior writing ability.
-Demonstrated talents in the creative arts are also considered in the admissions process.
+To enter the Honors College as a first-year student, an applicant must demonstrate overall academic excellence in high school by such accomplishments as achieving high grade averages in major subject areas, a minimum unweighted cumulative average of 93 (on a 100 point scale) or 3.7 (on a 4.0 scale), combined critical reading and math SAT scores of at least 1300, a critical writing score of at least a 600, and record of advanced or college-level coursework.
+Demonstrated interests and talents in multidisciplinary activities and the creative arts are also considered in the admissions process.
 Similar criteria apply to students who wish to enter as sophomores or juniors.
 The Honors College Academic curriculum is designed as a four-year formative experience.
 Thus, students who have been enrolled in college for more than one year are not typically admitted.

 A. Honors College students who enter as first-year students must take HON 105, 106, 201, 301, 401, 495, and 496 or their equivalents.
 Students shall take both HON 105 and 106 in the first year.
 HON 201, HON 301, and HON 401 are to be taken in their numerical order during the three subsequent years.
 Students may take only one Honors College seminar in a given semester, and one seminar during an academic year.
 Students who enter the Honors College after the first semester of their first year are required to follow a modified course program according to the time spent in the College.
 (Those entering as sophomores, for example, must take HON 105 and 106 or substitute equivalent courses.)